 - 30 June 2026: Final day to access and make payments.

-What happens if I don’t transition in time?
+What happens if I don’t transition?

 - Missing contributions: You will fail to meet your Superannuation Guarantee (SG) obligations.